To Cap African American Heritage Fest, Charlotte Museum Allows Visitors In For Siloam School Exhibit

 Saturday is also the first day that the general public can tour the inside of the museum since the start of the coronavirus pandemic.
 Between safety restrictions and renovations, the museum’s interior has been largely closed off, though guests have been allowed on the grounds for outside events since the fall.
 And starting June 26, visitors will be allowed in on Saturdays, with guided tours of the Alexander rock house also available.

 When guests make it inside the museum Saturday, they’ll be greeted with a new exhibit: a photo-heavy display of the historic Siloam School.
 The dilapidated, wooden building in north Charlotte is one of Mecklenburg County’s oldest remaining African American schoolhouses.
-It’s also the county’s last Rosenwald school.
+It’s also one of the county’s last Rosenwald schools.

 Focht says Siloam represents a community that is “almost all but lost to time.”

 “I think that nationally, there's a big gap in K-12 curriculum as it relates to the long march from civil war to civil rights,” Focht said.
 “And in our telling of the Jim Crow South period, we don't have a lot of immersive historical experiences here to help students and adults understand the history of segregation… When we're talking about the Black experience in Mecklenburg County, we're not talking about points in time.
 We're talking about a long span of a continuum of history.”